-

 Decisions made within a criminal or civil process do not bind the University to establish or not establish that a violation of University policy has occurred as there are different evidence rules, burdens of proof, purposes, and potential outcomes in each process.
 However, a criminal conviction based on the same facts, in local, state, or federal courts, shall establish a per se student conduct policy violation.

-If a Respondent is also charged with a criminal or civil violation involving the same incident, the student, student group, or student organization may request up to a 30-day postponement of the student conduct process.
-The student, student group, or student organization must make this request in writing within five (5) University business days following the date of the Informational Meeting and must provide a rationale for the request.
-The Dean of Students may determine that it is appropriate to place the Respondent on Disciplinary Probation or request that the Vice President for Student Affairs or designee implement interim measures during the time allotted for a postponement on a case-by-case basis.
-The probation or interim measures will remain in effect until the hearing is completed, including any appeal requests.
-It will then be the responsibility of the student, student group, or student organization to notify SCCS after the 30 days to reinstate the conduct process.
+If a Respondent is also charged with a criminal or civil violation involving the same incident, the Respondent may request up to a 30-day postponement of the Student Conduct Process.
+The Respondent must make this request in writing within five (5) University Business Days following the date of the informational meeting and must provide a rationale for the request.
+The Vice President for Student Affairs or designee may determine that it is appropriate to place the Respondent on disciplinary probation or that interim measures be implemented during the time allotted for a postponement on a case-by-case basis.
+The probation or interim measures will remain in effect until the Student Conduct Process is completed, including any appeal requests.
+It will be the responsibility of SCCS staff to reinstate the Student Conduct Process at the conclusion of the 30-day postponement.

 -